fsantanna-uerj/serrapilheira/Submissao/final.md

 One of the difficulties we encountered early in the project was to hire students with basic skills on embedded systems and IoT.
-Since we are proposing a new programming approach for the IoT, this difficulty are even more noticeable.
+Since we are proposing a new programming approach for the IoT, this difficulty is even more noticeable.

-In May, a student got a 3-month scholarship from the "Google Summer of Code" initiative and started to develop a new tool "Céu-Maker" targeting students with no programming background.
+In May, a student got a 3-month scholarship from the "Google Summer of Code" initiative and started to develop the new tool "Céu-Maker" targeting students with no programming background.
 In October, we submitted a project to encourage more girls to pursue STEM careers (*CNPq - Girls on Sciences, Engineering, and Computing*).